argonautproject/data-query/pages/_includes/intro.md

 ## Argonaut Data Query Implementation Guide

- The Argonaut Data Query Implementation Guide is based upon the core [FHIR] DSTU2 API and documents:
+ The Argonaut Data Query Implementation Guide is based upon the core **[FHIR DSTU2 API]** and it documents:

  - Security and Authorization
  - Data element query of the ONC Common Clinical Data Set